Instructions for shipping

 When sending hazardous materials and dangerous goods

-If you need to ship hazardous materials or dangerous goods, contact the Office of Research Assurances.
+If you need to ship a hazardous material or dangerous good, contact the Office of Research Assurances.

 Forms required for shipping & returns